Prem-ium/Referral-Link-Me/README.md

     <img src="https://github.com/Prem-ium/Referral-Link-Me/blob/main/.github/Assets/Banner.png?raw=true" alt="Referral Link Me Banner">
 </p>

 Welcome to **Referral-Link-Me**!
 This is a curated list of referral links to credit cards, brokerages, and more that I use (with additional rewards for some services).
 By using some of my referral links, you can gain extra benefits beyond the base rewards offered by companies.
-Using these links also supports me, as I may earn a small commission or benefit at no cost to you.
+Using these links also supports me, as I may earn a small commission at no cost to you.

 Please [Email Me](mailto:premium.github@gmail.com) your Zelle once you've used the referral link and fufilled the conditions to unlock the referral bonus.